Let’s talk less about the pasta and more about the pesto – after all that’s what makes this red pesto pasta special 🙂

 In a nod to our experimental pesto-loving ancestors, we’ve created this simple yet delish red pesto pasta dish – we’ve added a handful of rocket for the nutritional benefits (hint: rocket rocks!), and we couldn’t resist throwing in a few cherry tomatoes for that juicy, sweet crunch at the end.

-- A handful of sunflower/pine seeds (or use whatever you have around)
+- 1 handful sunflower seeds (or use whatever seeds you have around)

 - 1 onion

 - 3-4 tbsp red pesto (See notes below to make your own!)

 - 1 handful spinach or arugula leaves (1 handful = 50g, arugula = rocket)

 Dice the onion and fry it with olive oil in a pan on medium heat.

 - While that’s cooking put the seeds in a frying pan and fry without oil.
 They’ll only take a minute or two so don’t let them burn!

 - Drain the cooked pasta then add it into the pan, mix in red pesto, spinach/arugula and a good handful of diced cherry tomatoes.

 - Add a few splashes of water if you want it a bit creamier.